wlevine/wlevine.github.io/_posts/2015-06-15-releasing-multiple-gems-with-c-extensions-from-the-same-repository.markdown

 So now `gemspecs` is an array of all the gemspecs that we want rake to deal with.

-So we create a `Rake::ExtensionTask` for each C extension that we have:
+So we create a `Rake::ExtensionTask` for each C extension that we have, which makes a single `compile` task that compiles all of the extensions:

 ```ruby
 require 'rake'